pownjs/recon/README.md

 pown recon diff google.network google2.network
 ```

 Now we know!
-This feature is quite useful if you are building a large recon maps and you are just curius to know what are the key differences.
+This feature is quite useful if you are building large recon maps and you are just curious to know what are the key differences.
 Imagine your cron job performs the same recon every day and you would like to know if something new just appeared which might be worth exploring further.
-Hello bug bounty hunters!
+Hello, bug bounty hunters!

 ## Sponsors

-This work is the result of almost direct copy of SecApps excellent [Recon](https://recon.secapps.com) tool.
+This work is the result of an almost direct copy of SecApps excellent [Recon](https://recon.secapps.com) tool.
 While you can perform the same transformations from Pown now, Recon gives you a nice GUI which helps a lot.
-Also, the sharing features pretty cool.
+Also, the sharing features of SecApps are pretty cool.

 ## Improvements

 This is a great start but there are a number of things that the original author would like to improve.
-In no particular order here is the current wish list:
+In no particular order here is the current wishlist:

 * More transforms
 * Shell-like environment
 * Common Search-engine support will be nice
-  - will be used for finding various types of disclousures like trello boards etc
+  - will be used for finding various types of disclosures like Trello boards etc